-Employees must inform their managers, in writing, of all gifts intended to be given and all gifts received from clients and vendors.
-If you have any questions regarding the appropriateness of a gift or entertainment, contact your manager or Compliance before offering, giving, or accepting the gift or entertainment.
+All gifts intended to be given to and all gifts received from clients and vendors must be disclosed in writing and are subject to Company Policies.
+If you have any questions regarding the appropriateness of a gift or entertainment, seek guidance before offering, giving, or accepting the gift or entertainment.